 The Olympic Dam mine is on formerly pastoral land in the middle of South Australia.
 A town to accommodate 3500 people was built at Roxby Downs to service the mine.
 The 18,000 ha mine lease is managed as a nature reserve.

 The small Beverley mine in South Australia started operation late in 2000, 520 kilometres north of Adelaide, on the plains north-west of Lake Frome.
 It was Australia's first in situ leach (ISL) mine, accessing a palaeochannel deposit in sand in a saline aquifer.
 It was licensed to produce 1180 t/yr U3O8 (1000 tU), and reached this level in 2004, though production has declined since.
 It is owned and operated by Heathgate Resources Pty Ltd, an associate of General Atomics in the USA.
-In December 2010 the company received government approval to mine the Beverley North deposits, and in the last two years of operation almost all production through the Beverley plant comes from this north orebody which is contiguous with Alliance’s Four Mile deposits.
-Production from Four Mile east commenced in April 2014, using Heathgate’s Pannikin satellite plant. (see below).
+In December 2010 the company received government approval to mine the Beverley North deposits, and in the last two years of operation almost all production through the Beverley plant came from this north orebody which is contiguous with the Four Mile deposits.
+Mining of Beverley ceased at the end of 2013, and of Beverley North early in 2014.

 The Honeymoon ISL mine in South Australia commenced operation in 2011.
 The owners received government approval to proceed with ISL mine development in November 2001 but reassessed its ore reserves and Uranium One, based in Toronto, finally moved to development in 2007.
 In 2008 Mitsui agreed to join the project as 49% joint venture partner, and a construction contract was then let.
 Operations were ramping up to 400 t/yr.
 In 2012 production was expected to be 275 tonnes U3O8, at $47/lb – three times the average cost of production in Kazakhstan.
 In fact it produced less.
 Mitsui largely funded the development and commissioning, but then withdrew from the project in 2012.
 In November 2013 Uranium One closed the mine and put it on care and maintenance until uranium prices improved.

 For more detail of mines, see paper: Australia's Uranium Mines.